kahilnaypop/karaoke/README.md

 # Karaoke

-Create an app that gives a user options of what kind of genre, artist, bpm or feeling they want to sing.
-Take that information and fetch the song through Spotify's API while also fetching information from API seed (a lyric fetching API) then render the lyrics and song on the page.
+Create an app that gives a user options of what kind of genre, artist they want to sing.
+Take that information and fetch the lyrics from musix API while also fetching the track from youtube API.

 ## Objective